darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/06 - Lines of Sight.md

 "Until they realize occupation IS destruction," Melf said bitterly.
 "Just slower, more systematic.
 Every freedom stripped away through legal precedent rather than force."

 A knock at the door interrupted their planning.
-The Administrator entered without waiting for permission, her scarred hands carrying a tea service that seemed absurdly normal given the circumstances.
+Vera entered without waiting for permission, her scarred hands carrying a tea service that seemed absurdly normal given the circumstances.
 But Lareth's lattice sight revealed the truth—the crystal ring on her hand pulsed with agitation, responding to proximity to the sealed chamber below.

 "I thought you should know," she said without preamble, setting the tray on his desk with careful precision.
 "The chamber's wards fluctuated three times during the night.
 Not failures—responses.
 Something down there is... anticipating."

 "It knows the deadline too," Samantha said quietly.
 "The guardian understands that Tengus is coming."

-"More than that," the Administrator replied, her expression showing the strain of knowledge carried too long.
+"More than that," Vera replied, her expression showing the strain of knowledge carried too long.
 "The fluctuations match patterns from thirty years ago, the last time someone attempted to claim what's below.
 That attempt failed, but the guardian learned from it.
 It's been preparing its own response to intrusion."

-Through his lattice sight, Lareth saw how the Administrator's personal wards had been modified recently—additional protections layered over existing defenses, all keyed to specific magical signatures.
+Through his lattice sight, Lareth saw how Vera's personal wards had been modified recently—additional protections layered over existing defenses, all keyed to specific magical signatures.
 She wasn't just guarding the chamber; she was preparing to defend herself against whatever might emerge from it.

 "You're planning to go down with whoever attempts the test," he said, recognizing the tactical preparation.